 It all begins by asking ourselves a fundamental question: “What is making me feel threatened at this moment?”

-And to follow-up with a conscious self-preserving question: “What do I need right now to feel more safe?”
+And to follow up with a conscious, self-preserving question: “What do I need right now to feel safer?”

-Once we understand why we’re feeling so worked up, it can also help to practice realistic affirmations that help us upgrade our understanding of what’s really happening.
+Once we understand why we’re feeling so worked up, we can also practice realistic affirmations that help us upgrade our understanding of what’s really happening.

 I’ve noticed that when I’m feeling unsafe, I might have extremely negative thoughts like questioning a relationship, or my work and wanting to “quit”, which can be hard to overcome logically because I’m emotionally worked up.